bigskysoftware/htmx/www/index.md

 ## Introduction

-Kutty is a set of HTML extensions (attributes, request headers, etc.) that allow you to use markup to build [powerful UX](/demo), while keeping the simplicity of the hypertext we all know and love.
+Kutty is a set of HTML extensions (attributes, request headers, etc.) that let you use markup to build [advanced UX](/demo) with the simplicity of the hypertext we all know and love.

-Kutty is a small (<6Kb min.gz'd), dependency-free, and can be adopted incrementally without a huge rewrite.
+Kutty is a small (<6Kb min.gz'd), dependency-free & you can try it out quickly, without a huge rewrite.

 ## Quick Start